 Resource Center Committee in conjunction with the Resource Center Director, is responsible for maintaining, updating, and promoting the usage of the Resource Center and encouraging the use of these resources in training and education.
 This committee previews materials which are purchased for the Resource Center.
 They ordinarily meet four times each year in Salina.

-Sexual Misconduct Response Committee is responsible for counseling with both parties (and their families, if applicable) regarding the availability of pastoral support in cases where there are allegations of or charges filed regarding sexual misconduct of pastors, ruling elders, or other church officers.
+Sexual Misconduct Response Task Force is responsible for counseling with both parties (and their families, if applicable) regarding the availability of pastoral support in cases where there are allegations of or charges filed regarding sexual misconduct of pastors, ruling elders, or other church officers.
 They are also available to advise parties with regard to their rights to counsel, and to advise appropriate civil officials if a criminal act has been committed.
 The committee meets as needed to be prepared for when they are called on and so that they can be of assistance to the pastors and congregations of the presbytery.
 Furthermore, this committee is responsible for revising the PNK Sexual Misconduct Policy as needed and ensuring that all required persons have signed the policy.

 Stewardship and Mission Committee is responsible for stewardship awareness and education including interpretation of information about the general mission budgets of the PC(USA), Synod and the Presbytery, and for interpreting the four PC(USA) Special Offerings (One Great Hour of Sharing, the Pentecost Offering, the Peace and Global Witness Offering, and the Christmas Joy Offering) along with the Theological Education Fund.
 It is also responsible for overseeing the Mission Giving program of the Presbytery and recognizing congregations who are excelling &/or improving in their mission giving.
 This committee's responsibilities also include overseeing the Presbytery's Mission Project Grant program, other Mission programs and partnerships, and coordinating PNK Mission Trips.
 They meet approximately monthly normally via teleconference.